AugurProject/augur/README.md

 Tests
 -----

-Unit tests included with augur.js are in `test/runtests.js`, and can be run using npm:
+Unit tests included with augur.js are in `test/runtests.js`, and can be run with [mocha](http://mochajs.org/):
 ```
+npm install mocha
 npm test
 ```
-Note that geth must be running for the tests to run properly.
+Note that your local Ethereum node must be running for the tests to run properly.